About Ebykr

 So why, then, were there four distinct deviations from the Brooks-as-cycling-saddle-manufacturer master plan along the way?
 (Well, three and a half, at least).
 Before attempting to answer that question, let’s have a look at what those deviations were.
 Together, they represent among the more interesting anomalies in the company’s storied history.

 The half deviation in the Brooks storyline belongs to the No. 1, No. 2 and No. 3 saddle models.
 No, these were not the first, second and third saddles the company ever made.
 Yes, they were bicycle saddles made by Brooks with a Brooks nameplate affixed to them.
-Introduced in 1903 — some two decades after the company first started manufacturing bicycle saddles — these practical but robust models were designed by Brooks and adopted by His Majesty’s War Office for exclusive (and then not so exclusive) use on military bicycles.
+And no, they were never all three in the range at once.
+They were designed by Brooks and adopted by His Majesty’s War Office for exclusive (and then not so exclusive) use on military bicycles, and every catalog page they appear on carries that line beneath the heading.

 The No. 2 Military Saddle was a service version of the civilian B. 10/2.
 It had a strong canvas support under the leather top, which itself may have been thicker than the B. 10 top.
 The shorter-lived No. 1 Military Saddle was a service version of the short-lived B. 22/3 saddle.
 Funny how lack of longevity would seem to run in the family.

 The No. 3 existed to prove otherwise, if not coyingly so.
-Introduced in 1913 alongside the No. 2 in the Military Saddles range and then reintroduced the following year the same way, the No. 3 morphed into a Commercial and Carrier Service-targeted model by 1927.
+Introduced in 1911 alongside the No. 2 in the Military Saddles range and carried that way through 1914, the No. 3 morphed into a Commercial and Carrier Service-targeted model by 1927.
 Army service riders are mentioned as suitable users of the saddle in that year’s catalog — third down on the list of suitable riders, just below postmen and above errand boys.
 Remember: one must remain nimble when responding to the needs of the day.

 Brooks military saddles were co-marketed alongside general cycling saddles through at least 1914 and then disappeared from civilian saddle catalogs by 1916.
 Perhaps the company found some outward benefit from the military/civilian association at the onset of World War One, though this changed within two years despite the No. 2 quietly remaining in production until the late 1930s.
 While not exactly a major deviation, a deviation nonetheless from the civilian consumer sensibilities otherwise guiding Brooks.